kernelmethod/EasierFungalCures/README.md

 # Easier Fungal Cures

-A Caves of Qud mod to limit the creature types required to cure fungal infections to easy-to-find worms.
+A Caves of Qud mod to ensure that fungal cures require relatively easy-to-find ingredients.

+## Features

+Limits the corpse types required for fungal cures to just the following:

+- Leech corpse
+- Knollworm corpse
+- Segmented mirthworm corpse-